nervetattoo/jquery-autosave/readme.md

 The built-in callback methods for triggering an autosave.

 * **change**
-  Attempts to save any time a form field value changes.
+  Attempts to save any time an input value changes.
-* **event**
-  Attemps to save any time an event occurs on some element.
 * **interval**
   Creates an interval loop that will attempt to save periodically.